Betterment Cash Reserve and Checking Replaces Betterment Everyday – Earn a Higher Yield on Your Money

 - Awesome mobile app with check deposit

-Your cash reserve funds are held in program banks that are associated with Betterment.
+Your funds are held several partner banks that are associated with Betterment.

 - High yield (interest rate) cash account (adjusts depending upon market interest rates)